-- The ability to produce silicon metal at a greater purity than any traditional processes available on the market today in one step. - The PUREVAPTM QRR doesn't require the highly pure feedstock that traditional production methods need. - That PUREVAPTM QRR can produce 1MT of high-purity silicon with 25% fewer raw material inputs. - The technology possesses a cash cost advantage as compared to the lowest-cost traditional silicon metal producer.
+- The ability to produce silicon metal at a greater purity than any traditional processes available on the market today in one step. . - That PUREVAPTM QRR can produce 1MT of high-purity silicon with 25% fewer raw material inputs. - The technology possesses a cash cost advantage as compared to the lowest-cost traditional silicon metal producer.